configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 A flag condition consists of the following:

-- **Prerequisite feature flag or setting key**: The feature flag or setting key on which the condition is based.
+- **Prerequisite flag key**: The key of the feature flag (or setting) on which the condition is based.
 - **Comparator**: The comparison operator that defines the relation between the prerequisite flag's value and the comparison value.
 See the available comparators below.
-- **Comparison value**: Only string, number and double settings are available.
+- **Comparison value**: Available only in the case of string, number and double settings.
 The value that the prerequisite flag's value is compared to.

-## Comparators
+### Comparators

 Different comparators are available for different types of prerequisites.